ayanshw/leave-management-system-ayans/README.md

-#How to get Started
+# How to get Started

-Initialize the code with NPM using create-react-app"procedure is given below"
+Initialize the code with NPM using create-react-app(Procedure is given Below) and go to lower section to see how to initialize the java files.

 # Getting Started with Create React App